 Do Latex Mattresses Need Box Springs?

-Both latex mattresses and memory foam mattresses are heavier than traditional mattresses.
-For this reason, they both require a strong, rigid base that will support the weight of the mattress, your body, and varying indentations over long periods of time.
+Latex mattresses are heavier than traditional mattresses and memory foam mattresses.
+For this reason, they both require a strong, rigid base that will support the weight of the mattress, your body weight, and varying indentations over long periods of time.
 It’s important to know that latex mattresses will conform to whatever surface they are on.
 Box springs have an innate ‘give’ that will lead to dipping and sagging in your mattress due to inadequate support.
-So if you’re looking for a foundation for your latex or foam mattress, I advise you select one of our recommended box spring alternatives below.
+So, if you’re looking for a foundation for your latex or foam mattress, I advise you select one of our recommended box spring alternatives below.

 Best Bed Foundations for Latex Mattresses